 Below are the minimum academic requirements to remain in Good Standing in Macaulay Honors College.
 Some of the eight partner colleges have additional requirements.
 It is each student’s responsibility to be familiar with all requirements and be aware of policy changes, all of which are posted on the Macaulay website.

-- Macaulay students must achieve an overall GPA of 3.3 in their first two college semesters and through their 30th credit, and an overall 3.5 GPA thereafter.
+- Macaulay students must achieve an overall GPA of 3.3 in their first three college semesters and through their 45th credit, and an overall 3.5 GPA thereafter.

 - Macaulay students are expected to be enrolled as full-time students (minimally 12 credits), unless the Dean and/or Provost of Macaulay Honors College gives a student permission to do otherwise due to exceptional circumstances.
 However, some campuses and degree programs may require additional credits per semester; your honors advisor should be consulted regarding your program planning.